kevgo/active_cucumber/README.md

 ## Creating database records

-ActiveCucumber allows to create ActiveRecord objects from data in Cucumber tables.
+ActiveCucumber allows to create ActiveRecord objects from data in Cucumber tables using [FactoryGirl factories](https://github.com/thoughtbot/factory_girl).

 Let's assume we have an application that stores TV shows and their episodes.